craftcms/docker/README.md

 ## Using Xdebug

-Xdebug is install on the `-dev` image variants, but you will still need to set `xdebug.client_host`.
+Xdebug is included with the `-dev` image variants, but you still need to set `xdebug.client_host`.
-We do not do this in our images, as it is platform-specific.
-However, if you are on Docker Desktop for Mac or Windows, you can use `host.docker.internal`.
+We don’t do this in our images because it’s platform-specific.
+If you’re using Docker Desktop for macOS or Windows, you can use `host.docker.internal`.

 This can be done via environment variable: `XDEBUG_CONFIG=client_host=host.docker.internal`.
 [See example](#running-locally-with-docker-compose)

 ## Installing Extensions

-This image is based off the [official Docker PHP FPM image](https://hub.docker.com/_/php) (Alpine Linux).
-Therefore you can use all of the tools to install PHP extensions.
-To install an extension, you have to switch to the `root` user.
+This image is based on the [official Docker PHP-FPM image](https://hub.docker.com/_/php) (Alpine Linux), where you can use included tools to install PHP extensions as the `root` user.

 This example switches to the `root` user to install the [`sockets` extension](https://www.php.net/manual/en/book.sockets.php) for PHP 8.0.
 Note that it switches back to `www-data` after installation:

 ```dockerfile
 FROM craftcms/php-fpm:8.0